 Well, the Jets won't be going 16-0 this season after falling to the New England Patriots 13-10 in Foxboro, Mass., Thursday night.

-“You always want to win the game,” LB
+"You always want to win the game," LB David Harris said.
+"This is the NFL.
+Nobody goes undefeated.
+Unfortunately, we didn't get the win."

 The future Hall of Fame QB completed fewer than 50 percent of his passes (19-for-39, 48.7%) and was held to 185 yards through the air, the first time he was kept under 200 passing yards since Oct.
 30, 2011, at Pittsburgh.